-The mission of First Commonwealth Bank is to be a sound, locally-owned, community bank, committed to exceeding the expectations of our customers, our shareholders, our employees, and our communities.
+The mission of First Commonwealth Bank is to be a sound, locally-owned, community bank, dedicated to exceeding the expectations of our customers, our shareholders, our employees, and our communities.

 The doors of First Commonwealth Bank, then named First National Bank of Prestonsburg, opened to their very first customer at 9 AM on June 8, 1904 in a spare, upstairs room of a Prestonsburg Law Firm.
 By 1909, construction had begun on a “banking house” location at Front and Bridge Street which was a prime piece of real estate, being located next to the river and the bridge linking downtown Prestonsburg to the railroad by which most people traveled.
 By June of 1920, confidence in the bank had grown to necessitate an addition to the existing building.
 In 1923, a ticket office for the C&O Railway was added to the Bank as well as space for Western Union Telegraph.